AresValley/Artemis-DB/static/133/description.md

 Delfi-C3 Telemetry was a telemetry signal sent from the Delfi-C3 university-class satellite.
+The telemetry was a 1200 Bd BPSK signal.
+The satellite was launched on April 28, 2008.
+On 13th November 2023 Delfi-C3 had re-entered Earth's atmosphere and burnt up ending it's 15 year mission.